How to Evaluate Behavioral Models: Introduction

-We show that it is possible to satisfy all of these axioms: in fact, we identify an entire family of loss functions that do so, which we dub ``diagonal bounded Bregman divergences''.
-Exactly one widely used loss function belongs to this set, the squared L2 error between the predicted and empirical distributions; we show how each of the other commonly used loss functions violates at least one axiom.
-In particular, the entire class of scoring rules,\footnote{The term ``scoring rule'' is overloaded in the literature.
-Some authors \cite[e.g.,][]{Abernethy2012} use it to refer to any arbitrary loss function.
-In this work, we use the more restrictive definition that a scoring rule computes a loss for each individual observation, then aggregates these losses by taking a mean (\Cref{def:scoring-rule}); this definition is also standard \cite[e.g.,][]{Savage1971, Gneiting2007}.} a class of popular loss functions with celebrated alignment properties, all fail our interpretability axioms.
-(However, every diagonal bounded Bregman divergence is equivalent to some scoring rule, up to an additive translation.
-This means that some scoring rules can safely be used as objective functions in training if their numerical values do not need to be interpreted, and conversely that each scoring rule can be translated into a more interpretable diagonal bounded Bregman divergence inducing the same preferences over predictions.)
-In the end, since our work gives no reason to prefer one diagonal bounded Bregman divergence over another, we recommend that behavioral game theory researchers use squared L2 error to evaluate models.
+We show that it is possible to satisfy all of these axioms: we identify an entire family of loss functions that do so, which we dub ``diagonal bounded Bregman divergences''.
+Exactly one widely used loss function, the squared L2 error between the predicted and empirical distributions, belongs to this set; we show how each of the other common loss functions violates at least one axiom.
+In particular, the entire class of scoring rules,\footnote{ The term ``scoring rule'' has multiple definitions in the literature.
+We use a standard definition~\cite[e.g.,][]{Savage1971, Gneiting2007} that a scoring rule computes a loss separately for each observation, then takes the mean of these losses (\Cref{def:scoring-rule}).
+Other authors~\cite[e.g.,][]{Abernethy2012} use the term to refer to any arbitrary loss function.
+Of course, our results on scoring rules only apply to the former, more restrictive definition. } a class of loss functions with celebrated alignment properties, all fail our interpretability axioms, making them suitable for training models but not evaluating them.

 \longver{